Special meeting was unannounced - Farmville

 “I am continuing to review the failure to provide notice and determine if changes need to be made in county procedures so this does not happen again,” he said.

-Bartlett stated the emergency ordinance the board voted to enact at the unnanounced meeting can and will remain in effect, pointing to Code of Virginia Section 15.2-1427.
+Bartlett stated the emergency ordinance the board voted to enact at the unannounced meeting can and will remain in effect, pointing to Code of Virginia Section 15.2-1427.

 In that section, the last sentence of Subsection F states, “In counties, emergency ordinances may be adopted without prior notice; however, no such ordinance shall be enforced for more than 60 days unless re-adopted in conformity with the provisions of this code.”